-Random dance time – After breakfast (if you aren’t running late), I like to put on a song, and dance around the kitchen holding my child and singing to her.
+4. Random dance time – After breakfast (if you aren’t running late to your desk), I like to put on a song, and dance around the kitchen holding my child and singing to her.
 She usually finds it very funny if I spin her around and sing.
-Do this in the evening when you get home or after dinner before bathtime.
+Do this in the evening before dinner or bathtime.

 This is one of my favourite moments with my two-year-old son as I get to hug him with just his nappy on and hold his whole body close to me as he’s standing on the change table.